Don't Look Back (2009 film)

-Plot
+Premise

 Jeanne, a married woman with two young children, starts to notice small changes taking place in the arrangement of objects in her family's home—furniture, pictures, rooms—as well as in her physical appearance.
 She seems to be the only one noticing these changes, but still she is absolutely certain that her perceptions are a result of something personal, as everyone else seems to think.
 Feeling increasingly out of sorts, ever more distant, and even psychologically cut off from her husband and children, who are baffled by her behavior, Jeanne goes to her mother in the hope that she, at least, will provide for her some clarification or otherwise soothing solution.

 At her mother's home, Jeanne comes across a photograph of what she believes, or has been led to believe, is herself as a young girl, her mother, and another woman.
 What she sees in that photograph moves her to travel to Italy in order to track down the woman in the photograph.
 In Italy, Jeanne finds the woman, and in a way, discovers herself as well.
 She begins to solve the mystery behind her changes, and comes to learn the truth about herself.